beerjs/meta/README.md

 - @cramforce, jsconfeu
 - @jordanpapaleo, student, teacher, coder

-The best way to get in touch with one of us is through the issues on this repo.
+The best way to get in contact is with someone is on ouf Slack channel.

 @jordanpapaleo can also be reached by email, papaleowebdev@gmail.com